River Holme Connections’s charity objects are:

 Vision and mission

-Transforming the River Holme catchment for the benefit of residents, business, visitors and wildlife.
+Transforming the River Holme catchment for the benefit of people and wildlife.

 The River Holme and tributaries have been the lifeblood of communities for centuries.
 Unfortunately, years of unintentional neglect led to invasive species taking hold, litter pollution and riverbank erosion.
 Meanwhile buildings and infrastructure reduced access to the river.

 In 2015, a group of like-minded people came together who shared an interest in the rivers, nature and communities.
 Through enthusiasm and dedication, the charity that is now known as River Holme Connections was born.